Golf Tutorials

 Playing in the rain can be surprisingly fun if you're dry.
 Being soaked and cold is not.
 Investing in quality rain gear is money well spent.

-• Rain Suit: A good waterproof jacket a trousers is the first line of defense.
+• Rain Suit: A good waterproof jacket and trousers are the first line of defense.
 Look for items with taped seams and breathable fabric.
 You’ll be swinging and walking a lot, so you want something that won’t just trap heat and sweat.

 • Rain Gloves: These are different from regular gloves.
 They often come in pairs and actually become more “tacky“ when they get wet, giving you a secure hold when everything else is slippery.